Regyl/DataTracker/README.md

-Tracker money flow/Tracker for allllllll
+Tracker money flow/Tracker for all
-Микросервис на Kotlin
+Microservice on Kotlin
-Можно под капотом написать свою либу
+Own library

+# Spring Cloud Security
 OAuth2.0